vanboefer/lint_ii/src/lint_ii/visualization/text.md

 In line with the original LiNT and [Van Heuven et al. 2014](https://journals.sagepub.com/doi/full/10.1080/17470218.2013.850521), we consider words with a Zipf value **smaller than 3 as "uncommon"**; these words appear in the SUBTLEX-NL corpus less  than once per million words.
 Examples: *afdwaling*: 1.66, *napraterij*: 1.66.

+The SUBTLEX-NL corpus with our calculated Zipf values can be found [here](https://github.com/vanboefer/lint_ii/blob/main/src/lint_ii/linguistic_data/data/subtlex_wordfreq.parquet).

 #### Corrections and exceptions

 The corrections and exceptions applied in LiNT-II are the same ones as in the original LiNT.

 - We calculate word frequencies only for [content words](#definitions), since function words are generally frequent (for example, *dat*: 7.34, *de*: 7.38, *en*: 7.14) and do not contribute to the diffuculty of the text.
 From the content words, we exclude proper nouns (names of people, places, etc.) since their frequency does not influence the difficulty of the text.
 - For transparent compounds (e.g., *duwboot* "towboat"), we use the frequency of the base word (*boot* "boat"), rather than the frequency of the compound as a whole.
 Previous research shows that this provides a better estimate of word difficulty; for more details, see [Pander Maat \& Dekker 2016](https://lint.hum.uu.nl/assets/pander-maat-en-dekker-2016.pdf).
+The compounds and their base words are identified based on a manually-annotated [list](https://github.com/vanboefer/lint_ii/blob/main/src/lint_ii/linguistic_data/data/nouns_sem_types_20251017.parquet).
+The list contains 123,136 compounds: 63,225 singular forms and 59,911 plural forms; for the plural forms, the base word is given in singular (for example, the base word of both *integriteitstoets* "integrity test" and *integriteitstoetsen* "integrity tests" is *toets* "test").
 - As mentioned above, some words that are missing or infrequent in the SUBTLEX-NL corpus are actually pretty common in the spoken language.
 This includes new words that entered the Dutch language after 2010 (e.g., *appen* "to send a message on WhatsApp"), and words that are common in a Dutch-speaking context but might be not common in English-speaking TV shows (e.g., *knutselen* "to craft", *fietser* "cyclist").
 To address the most obvious discrepancies of this sort in the corpus, the makers of the original LiNT manually created a list of words that should be skipped when calculating frequencies.
 So instead of incorrectly getting a low frequency, these words don't get any frequency value at all, and so do not mistakenly affect the difficulty score.
 For more details on how this was done, see the [T-Scan manual](https://raw.githubusercontent.com/CentreForDigitalHumanities/tscan/master/docs/tscanhandleiding.pdf).
+The list can be found [here](https://github.com/vanboefer/lint_ii/blob/main/src/lint_ii/linguistic_data/data/subtlex_wordfreq_skiplist.parquet).

 ### Syntactic Dependency Length (SDL)